 Although there is some flexibility with regard to how majors and concentrations in business degree programs are defined, it is CAQC's expectation that normally a major will include seven or more courses (at least 21 credits) focused on a specific business topic.
 The institution should specify the number of courses it requires for a major or specialization and should also indicate any other requirements, including courses in other business areas as well as in non-business disciplines.
 Normally majors appear both on the parchment and transcript.
-A concentration usually includes 5-6 courses (15-18 credits) focused on a specific business topic, which is normally referred to on the transcript, but not on the parchment.
+A concentration usually includes 5-6 courses

-12 "Senior level" implies that the course transmits or articulates knowledge beyond the basic level and that it may require prerequisites, co-requisites, linguistic ability or quantitative skills.
+&lt;sup>12 "Senior level" implies that the course transmits or articulates knowledge beyond the basic level and that it may require prerequisites, co-requisites, linguistic ability or quantitative skills.